HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 {{ figure_markup(
   image="fonts-usage-of-unicode-range.png",
   caption="usage of unicode-range.",
-  description="A bar chart showing the fraction of unicode-range usage in mobile and desktop web pages that use web fonts.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT2Q4hcDGGdclJH2ym0Pp_f8JWvYur_OQFQNkuScJyO7_ZCR1KPZsewL-mEZhxcuRFcde_Mxio8z_8P/pubchart?oid=1739264728&format=interactive", sheets_gid="640499741", sql_file="04_08.font_unicode_range_with_fcp.sql"
+  description="A bar chart showing the fraction of unicode-range usage in mobile and desktop web pages that use web fonts.
+On desktop 37.05% of pages use unicode-range while 62.95% do not.
+On mobile 38.27% of pages use unicode-range while 61.73% do not.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vT2Q4hcDGGdclJH2ym0Pp_f8JWvYur_OQFQNkuScJyO7_ZCR1KPZsewL-mEZhxcuRFcde_Mxio8z_8P/pubchart?oid=1739264728&format=interactive", sheets_gid="640499741", sql_file="04_08.font_unicode_range_with_fcp.sql"